 As stated previously, the FHWA does not require that the safety appurtenances throughout the Illinois Tollway system be upgraded just for the sake of replacing; however the Illinois Tollway has no tort immunity as do many governmental agencies.
 The Illinois Tollway Risk Management Division works in conjunction with other departments to maintain loss control.
-Considering these factors and to protect the interests of the Illinois Tollway, the guardrail installations systemwide which have not been successfully tested under NCHRP Report 350 requirements are currently programmed to be upgraded to the current Illinois Tollway Standard.
+Considering these factors and to protect the interests of the Illinois Tollway, it is recommended that all guardrail installations which have not been successfully tested under NCHRP Report 350 requirements continue to be upgraded to the current Illinois Tollway Standard as currently programmed over the next several years.
+All guardrail/terminals programmed for installation after January 1, 2018 will need to be MASH-tested devices.

 The current Capital Programs include funds for drainage and safety improvements systemwide which should include the replacement of non-NCHRP Report 350 compliant guardrail installations.
+Additionally, areas of programmed reconstruction/rehabilitation are anticipated to include the replacement of non-NCHRP Report 350 compliant guardrail installations within the limits of construction.

-Median cable barrier systems are installed west of Deerpath Road on the Reagan Memorial Tollway (I-88), along the Edens Spur (I-94), at the southern terminus of the Veterans Memorial Tollway (I-355), and along the Reagan Memorial Tollway (I-88) connector ramps with the Tri-State Tollway (I-294) commonly referred to as the Mary and Nora ramps.
+Cable median barrier systems are installed west of Deerpath Road on the Reagan Memorial Tollway (I-88), along the Edens Spur (I-94), at the southern terminus of the Veterans Memorial Tollway (I-355), and along the Reagan Memorial Tollway (I-88) connector ramps with the Tri-State Tollway (I-294) commonly referred to as the Mary and Nora ramps.
 Median cable barrier systems consist of tensioned cables extending between bridges and emergency turnarounds in grassy median locations to minimize the occurrence of vehicles crossing into oncoming traffic.
 There are few federal standards for median cable barrier systems; however, all installations are inspected to ensure they meet the current industry practices.
-The Consulting Engineer continues to monitor the federal and state agencies for best practices and other policies regarding the median cable barrier systems.